5 questions to ask yourself before adding or dropping a course

 2. Does the course meet your academic goals?

 Assess if the class is meeting your personal learning goals and helping you move forward in your degree.
-For example, if you start a course that can be applied towards the Arts literature requirement, but realize it’s not right for you, the add/drop period gives you time to change your mind and switch to another course.
+For example, if you start a course that can be applied towards a degree requirement, but realize it’s not right for you, the add/drop period gives you time to change your mind and switch to another course.

 If you decide to switch courses before the add/drop deadline, remember that the longer you wait to add a course, the more challenging it may be to catch up with the course.
 Estimate how many classes or assignments you’ve missed before you register.
 I recommend asking the instructor for their advice about joining the course late.